okfn/okfn.github.com/members/_posts/2013-06-06-michaelbauer.md

 permalink: /members/mihi/index.html
 ---

-Michael Bauer is a biomedical researcher, hacker and activist.
+Michael Bauer (RIP) was a biomedical researcher, hacker and activist.
 After some years of spending his life as a pipette-scientist he noticed he could do something his peers couldn't: Handle data with ease.
-He thought: "One needs to do somethign about this".
+He thought: "One needs to do something about this".
 Fast-forward over an episode of activism for digital freedom: He joined the [School of Data](http://schoolofdata.org) to do exactly this.